nakaosensei/Spike/README.md

 used later.
 NOTE: BEFORE ANYTHING, YOU SHOULD CALL THE INITIALIZE() METHOD.

-Note that there is another big method in this class, called serialEvent, we programed it to react to every change in the Serial port we are listening to, here is where we get the information that the arduino sent to us, each time an alarm fires, it print's it's number in the serial, so here we obtain it's id, get the datetime and register an alarmEvent in the ALARMEVENT table for that alarm/date, also, we send an email to the owner of the address witch has that alarm that fired.
+Note that there is another big method in this class, called serialEvent, we programed it to react to every change in the Serial port we are listening to, here is where we get the information that the arduino sent to us, each time an alarm fires, it print's it's number in the serial, so here we obtain it's id, get the datetime and register an alarmEvent in the ALARMEVENT table for that alarm/date, also, we send an email to the owner of the address which has that alarm that fired.

 Well, sending the email was really easy through the Mail class, all you have to do is to set the SMTP parameters and use POP, i've implemented a send mail method that uses the default email nksecuresystem@gmail.com, an email that i created just for this project.